-Truckee, California (near Lake Tahoe) is unique in that its utility company (Truckee Donner PUD) uses all three types of electrical meter systems: Analog, AMR and AMI (“smart” meters).
+Truckee, California (just north of Lake Tahoe) is unique in that its utility company (Truckee Donner PUD) uses all three types of electrical meter systems: Analog, AMR and AMI (“smart” meters).
 During a recent visit, I made several short videos of each type of meter system to help you easily identify the type of electrical meter on your home.
 The final video below shows the new type of smart meter that the utility is installing.
 You can also find measuring equipment and possible solutions at the bottom of this article.

 These meters have proven to be safe, effective and highly reliable for over a century.
 They have none of the health, safety, fire, security and privacy risks that AMR and AMI meters have.
 Note: In the following video I show how the analog meter is not emitting RF pulses nor has an FCC ID for transmitting RF.
 Yet, the utility states that all of their meters are read remotely (out of necessity because of the significant snowfalls in the Sierra).
 This type of analog “ERT” meter has a transceiver in it that “wakes up” when the utility truck drives by.
 By transmitting data only once per month, this is the safest option of all communicating electrical meters.